Major scale: Natural major scale

-where "whole" stands for a whole tone (a red u-shaped curve in the figure), and "half" stands for a semitone (a red angled line in the figure).
+where "whole" stands for a whole tone or whole step (a red u-shaped curve in the figure), and "half" stands for a semitone or half step (a red angled line in the figure).

 Whole steps and half steps are explained mathematically in a related article, Twelfth root of two.
 Notably, in terms of the sound frequency ratio in equal temperament, a whole tone has twice the sound frequency ratio of a semitone and an octave has twelve half steps (semitones) spaced equally.
 The sound frequency doubles for corresponding notes from one octave to the next.
 The ratio is 3/2 = 1.5 for a perfect fifth, for example from C to G on a major scale, and 5/4 = 1.25 for a major third, for example from C to E.

 A major scale may be seen as two identical tetrachords separated by a whole tone.
 Each tetrachord consists of two whole tones followed by a semitone (i.e. whole, whole, half).

 The major scale is maximally even.